nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Users requests to list a group's tasks.
+1. User requests to list a group's tasks.
 2. T_Assistant shows a list of tasks.
 3. User requests to edit a Task's information from the list.
 4. T_Assistant updates the Task's information as per user's input.